Each April, the

 A horse falling can happen for several different reasons; falling at one of the challenging 30 fences around the

-is one of the most common reasons.
+Aintree racecourse is one of the most common reasons.
 Colliding with other runners and even unseating jockeys after a rocky landing also result in the horse falling.
-Among all the numbers, though, 20 has seemingly encountered the most misfortune, only managing to complete the race 4 times between 2000 and 2024.
+Among all the numbers, though, 20 has seemingly encountered the most misfortune, only managing to complete the race 5 times between 2000 and 2025, with the number 20 finishing in 6th in 2025.
 For some strange reason, this number has frequently been brought down or unseated, making it one of the most unlucky Grand National numbers in the event's history.

 How Grand National Lucky Numbers Impact The Race

 Whether you are a stats-driven bettor or someone who prefers to follow Grand National lucky numbers, the history of this legendary steeplechase provides fascinating insight into which numbers have struggled and succeeded the most.
-Although understanding these historical trends may help to choose selections for the upcoming race, it is key to remember that luck and the strategy of the horse are the main deciding factors, with the overall unpredictability of Aintree’s crowning event being what has made it so popular today.
+Although understanding these historical trends may help in making selections for the upcoming race, it is key to remember that luck and the horse's strategy are the main deciding factors, with the overall unpredictability of Aintree’s crowning event being what has made it so popular today.

-At Racing TV, we also provide all of the most best
+At Racing TV, we also provide all of the best